RandyKLe/YummyNoodleBar/4/README.ftl.md

 <@snippet path="src/test/java/com/yummynoodlebar/web/controller/SiteIntegrationTest.java" prefix="complete"/>

 This test again uses MockMVC and ensures that the SiteController creates a Model as expected, and also that it *forwards* to the correct url.
 A forward is a Servlet concept that allows a piece of code to delegate processing to another at a given URL.
-In this case, the test ensures that the SiteController sets the forward URL to the name of a JSP to render for the user.
+In this case, the test ensures that the SiteController sets the forward URL to the name of a Thymeleaf template to render for the user.

 ### Create the basket